vbrazo/rate_limiter/README.md

 In order to control the Rate Limiting, this Rails Engine proposes to use Redis and its in-memory key-value store.
 Redis offers some persistent storage options but is typically used as a really fast, best-effort caching solution.
 Redis is also often used to implement rate limiting.

-## Usage
+### Usage

-1. create an initializer for your Rate Limiter engine and set the default properties:
+1. Create an initializer for your Rate Limiter engine and set the default properties:

 ```ruby
 RateLimiter.configure do |config|